samuelraub/deep-update-object/README.md

 # deep-update-object
-object-deep-update is a zero-dependency module that let's you update any value at any position of a structure of nested objects.
+deep-update-object is a zero-dependency module that let's you update any value at any position of a structure of nested objects.
 It returns a new object and does NOT MUTATE the original object.

 ```js
 deepUpdateObject(object, path, callback)